How does South Carolina Determine Child Support?

 When a couple divorces, the court divides the marital property.
 There are many ways the court can do this.
 Dividing property “equitably” does not mean dividing it equally.
 The court can consider a support obligation as a way to even out the property each parent gets.
-This means that the person paying child support may get more marital property in the divorce.
+This means that the person paying may get more marital property in the divorce.
 The court also considers which parent gets a house.
 The court will look at the value of the house and adjust the support amount.

 Courts look at debts when dividing property.
 They also look at debts when calculating support payments.
 If one parent has a lot of debt, the court will consider this in calculating support payments.

 If a parent has a lot of medical expenses or chronic health problems, courts consider this too.
 A parent’s income will be small if he or she is too sick to work.
 Also, courts don’t want parents having to choose between supporting themselves and supporting their kids.

 It’s common for one parent to make more money than the other.
 When the difference is very big, child support calculations under the guidelines may look one-sided.
 But the court can adjust a support amount up or down to make the payment amount more realistic.
 Courts also take into account alimony payments.

 Parents can agree how much to pay.
 When parents agree, the court determines whether the agreement is fair.
 If it is fair, the court usually accepts that amount.

 Sometimes a child will have healthcare costs.
 This includes dental visits, vision appointments, annual check-ups, and prescription costs.
 It also includes extreme costs when a child is very sick.
 When the Guidelines don’t take these costs into account, the court can adjust support payments downward.

 Some parents may owe child support to a former partner.
 When a parent is paying support to several former partners, it can lead to financial hardship.
 The court may take this into consideration.
 The court wants to find a workable solution for both the parents and the child.

 How long do I have to pay child support?